-- aged, have belts replaced by an authorized Audi dealer. - Safety belts that have been worn and loaded in an accident must be replaced with the correct replacement safety belt by an authorized Audi dealer.
+- aged, have belts replaced by an authorized Audi dealer or qualified workshop. - Safety belts that have been worn and loaded in an accident must be replaced with the correct replacement safety belt by an authorized Audi dealer.
 Replacement may be necessary even if damage cannot be clearly seen.
 Anchorages that were loaded must also be inspected. - Never remove, modify, disassemble, or try to repair the safety belts yourself. - Always keep the belts clean.
-Dirty belts may not work properly and can impair the function of the inertia reel ⇒ page 184.
+Dirty belts may not work properly and can impair the function of the inertia reel ⇒ table Internal cleaning on page 209.